Skip to main content

 When paused:

-2. Verify the DOM is fully loaded.
+2. Verify the browser has fully loaded the DOM.

 3. Check for any overlay/modals that might block Lighthouse.